spectrio/playbook/first-days.md

 ## Working Hours

 We usually start our days anywhere between 8am and 9am.
 We usually call it a day between 4pm and 6pm.
 We are not here to track your hours, or micromanage you.
 In other words, we believe in getting the job done.
 Not the number of hours you are in a particular seat.
 You are an adult.
-Be prodcutive.
+Be productive.
 Use your time wisely.
 Maintain a healthy work/life balance.

 ## Work Buddy